cara-tm/pat_article_social/help.md

 ##Changelog

+- 30th April 2016. v 0.6.1.
+Support for Google AMP added.
+- 27th April 2016. v 0.6.0.
+Restaures the omitted external js.
+Respects the ideal limitation of shares on social networks.
+Better shrinking function with support of final signs (., ?, !).
 - 14th April 2016. v 0.5.9.
 Adds the "bq" tag to render quotation text with social shares.
 Remove deprecated Twitter card formats.
 Some corrections/improvements.
 - 30th March 2016. v 0.5.8.
 Adds the itemprop attribute in the share count tags (default: true.
 Else itemprop="0").
 Adds new fb Open Graph meta tags.
 - 22nd March 2016. v 0.5.7.
 Corrects errors with Twitter embedded statuses.
 All the plugin preferences had been added.
 Twitter share counting restored.
 No need to add javascript dependencies into page templates (the plugin does only once).
 Textpack support.
 Plugin installation and deletion added.